Japan’s leader demands answers from China over schoolboy’s fatal stabbing | KRDO

 At a regular news conference Thursday, China’s foreign ministry expressed “regret and heartache” over what it called an “unfortunate incident” and extended condolences to the boy’s family.

-Lin Jian, a spokesperson for the ministry, said the case was being investigated and would be handled by Chinese authorities according to the law.
+Lin Jian, a spokesperson for the ministry, said the case was being investigated and called it an “isolated incident.”

 The attack took place on a sensitive date, the anniversary of the “918” incident in 1931, when Japanese soldiers blew up a Japanese-owned railway in northeast China in a pretext to capture the region.